 You won’t have to worry about the sand leaking too because of the double stitches at its edges.
 This, however, means that if you want to go heavier, you’ll have to buy a brand new weighted vest.

 I like how it has mesh pockets for small things such as your keys or your phone, although probably not a water bottle.
-The vest itself is adjustable with elastic side straps and adjustable Velcro.
+The vest itself contains adjustable straps which you can fix depending on your body type.

 You can also get extra protection while running at night because of its reflective stripes.
 The vest also features a neoprene material that is moisture-resistant and breathable.

-The durability of the adjustable strap is a different thing, though.
+The durability of the adjustable straps is a different thing, though.
 Some users reported it snapping off and breaking after just a while.

 #5 - Empower Weighted Vest for Women